Fourdins/Fourdins/README.md

 - 👋 Hi, I’m @Fourdins
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning javascript
-- 📫 How to reach me @fourdins_ on twitter
+- 📫 How to reach me @fourdins_ on twitter or at dolenzgiordano@gmail.com

 <!---
 Fourdins/Fourdins is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.